aang81a/my-it-support-portfolio/README.md

 ## 🔹 [About Me](./ABOUT-ME.md)

-Aspiring IT Support Professional currently building hands-on skills through Microsoft IT Support Specialist and Cisco IT Support Specialist Career Path coursework.
+IT Support Professional currently building hands-on skills through Microsoft IT Support Specialist and Cisco IT Support Specialist Career Path coursework.

 ---